sarahrosehassan/find-primes/README.md

 3. return the prime factors of a certain integer

 # What is a Prime Number?
 A prime number has only two factors: one and itself.
-A factor divides the number perfectly leaving no remainder behind.
+A factor of a number divides the number perfectly leaving no remainder behind.

+In mathematical terms:
+number % factor = 0

 To determine whether a number is prime, loop through all the numbers starting from 2 up to the square root until a factor is found.
 If a factor is found, the number is composite because it has factors other than one or itself.